The Corporate Governance Review: Austria

 - the strategic goals pursued by the bidder; and

-- information on whether the members of the management board and the supervisory board recommend shareholders to accept the offer.
+- information about whether the members of the management board and the supervisory board recommend that shareholders should accept the offer.

 Members of the management board can be dismissed by the supervisory board before the end of a term only on important grounds, in particular, if a board member has materially breached his or her duties, if the board member is unable to properly carry out his or her duties (both for health reasons or lack of required skills or knowledge) or if the shareholders adopt a vote of no-confidence (except if the vote was adopted for obviously inappropriate reasons).